 - Apply his knowledge, comprehension and problem solving capacities in new and non-familiar situations, in broad and multidisciplinary contexts, related to Optometry and Vision Science (OVS) areas

 - Demonstrate capacity to integrate knowledge, deal with complex situations, develop solutions or perform judgments in situations with limited or incomplete information, including thought about the implications and ethical and social responsibilities that arise from these solutions and judgments;

 - Implement Optometry related methods and techniques in specific populations

-- Demonstrate knowledge and clinical skills in the field of Optometry in specific populations
+- Demonstrate knowledge and clinical skills in the field of OVS in specific populations

 - Demonstrate self-learning capacity

--Perform research in the field of Optometry and Vision Sciences
+- Perform research in the field of OVS

 - Understand the physical and mathematical foundations and analysis tools integrated in Optometric/Ophthalmological devices

 - Recognize the devices limitations and their effect in ocular physiology